vmware/alb-sdk/python/avi/sdk/samples/clone_vs.md

 * Depending on the version of Avi Vantage and configuration, it may be possible for a VS in a non-admin tenant to reference and use SSL certificates in the admin tenant.
 However by default, this script will instead clone certificates to the target tenant.

-This behaviour can be enabled with the option -flags adminssl
+This behaviour can be enabled with the option `-flag adminssl`

 * Cloning a VS to a cloud of a different type to the source cloud is more likely to fail as it may reference shared objects which do not make sense in the destination cloud.